MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_images.md

 echo "Hello World From a Windows Server Container" > C:\inetpub\wwwroot\index.html
 ```

-From a different system, browse browse to the IP address of the container host.
+From a different system, browse to the IP address of the container host.
 You should now see the ‘Hello World’ application.

 ![](media/hello.png)